 Day 1 - Arrival in Beijing

-Your tour starts in Beijing, where your transfer will be waiting for you at the airport, or train station, to take you to your accommodation.
+Your tour starts in Beijing, where your transfer will be waiting for you at the airport, or train station, to take you to the 4* Jianguo Hotel.

 Day 2 - Beijing Excursion Day

-You will have a full day city tour introducing you to the main sites of Beijing, including Tiananmen Square, the Forbidden City, the Temple of Heaven as well as the Pearl and Silk markets.
+You will have a full day city tour introducing you to the main attractions of Beijing, including the Great Wall, Ming Tomb and Summer Palace with lunch offered.

 Day 3 - Free Day in Beijing